KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

     * Logging etc dependencies
 * If necessary, a `<dependencyManagement>` section
 * A simple `<properties>` section, for the source encoding (UTF-8) and Java version
-* A `<build><plugins>` section
+* A `<build><plugins>` section, containing:
     * Always included plugins for tasks such as enforcing dependency convergence
     * One or more plugins for each deployment type.
 For example, maven-shade-plugin for building uber-jars, and dockerfile-maven-plugin for building docker images

-One consequence is that all of the "packaging" modules would be removed, in favor of a single `konduit-serving-build` module.
+One consequence is that all of the "packaging" modules would be removed, in favor of a single `konduit-serving-build` module. i.e., `konduit-serving-docker`, `konduit-serving-rpm`, `konduit-serving-uberjar` etc will no longer exist.

-In the future, we will likely allow the build tool to create multiple different artifacts based on one configuration file - i.e., one uberjar for each of a users' target platforms (for example 3 JAR files, one for each of Linux x86, Linux armhf, Windows x86).
+In the future, we will likely allow the build tool to create multiple different artifacts based on one configuration file - i.e., one uberjar for each of a users' target platforms (to output for example 3 separate JAR files, one for each of Linux x86, Linux armhf, Windows x86).

-An alternative design would be to attempt to use profiles and properties, however this seems much less flexible and harder to understand/maintain especially when things go wrong.

 ### Part 2 - Configuration File

-The configuration file should provide information necessary to determine for the build (via generated pom.xml file), the set of:
+The configuration file should provide information necessary to determine for the build (via a generated pom.xml file), the set of:
 - direct dependencies
 - plugins
 - properties and profiles